GaloisInc/BESSPIN-CloudGFE/AWSteria/README.md

 a minimalist approach using no other tools.

 ----------------------------------------------------------------
 Example to build-and-run out of the box
 ---------------------------------------

-This example allows you to build and run the structure shown in [Fig 3](Doc/Fig_3_AWS_BSV_XSim_WindSoC.png) in the `Doc/` directory, using the standard AWS XSIM flow.
+We provide an example to build and run the structure shown in [Fig 3](Doc/Fig_3_AWS_BSV_XSim_WindSoC.png) in the `Doc/` directory.
 The "C Tests" code reads a Mem-hex32 file containing the code for the RISC-V ISA test `rv64ui-p-add`, and DMAs it into DDR A via the `DMA_PCIS` high-bandwidth bus.
 Then it talks over the `OCL` bus to the SoC, allowing it to access memory (until then the Flute CPU is stalled trying to fetch an instruction).
 The CPU then executes the ISA test to completion.
 The C code continually polls the SoC over the `OCL` bus until it hears that the test is completed, and finally exits.

-There are several manual steps for now; we'll automate these once we have a full understanding of all the steps.

-1. Bluespec BSV compilation:

-            $ cd  builds/RV64ACDFIMSU_Flute_verilator_AWS/

-    One-time step: Edit the def of REPO in `Makefile` to point at your clone of the GitHub Flute repo.

-    Then:

-            $ make compile

-    will create the sub-directory `Verilog_RTL`, and invoke the Bluespec `bsc` compiler to compile Flute, its SoC, `BSV_AWS_TOP` etc. into Verilog RTL in that directory.
+There are four "flows" you can use to build-and-run the example.
+Each is described in a Makefile-as-document in the `Doc/` directory (the Makefiles describes each step separately; you are welcome to script them as you wish):

+1. Bluesim simulation
+    - See `Doc/Makefile_Bluesim.mk`

+2. Verilator simulation
+    - (NOT AVAILABLE YET.
+Expected soon)

+3. Standard AWS flow for XSIM (Xilinx simultor) simulation
+    - See `Doc/Makefile_XSIM.mk`

+4. Standard AWS flow for FPGA
+    - See `Doc/Makefile_AFI_build.mk`
+        - To compile and build the AFI (Amazon FPGA Instance)
+    - See `Doc/Makefile_AFI_run.mk`
-2. Build and run the design on XSIM (Xilinx Verilog Simulator) using the AWS flow:
+        - To deploy and run on an Amazon AWS FPGA-attached machine.

-    **One-time step:** Perform your standard mantra to setup Xilinx tools.
-This should at least set the `XILINX_VIVADO` environment variable to point to your Vivado install directory and add `$XILINX_VIVADO/bin/` to your `PATH`.
-    It may look something like this:

-            $ source  /tools/Xilinx/Vivado/2019.1/settings64.sh

-    **One-time step:** Perform the standard AWS HDK setup mantra:

-            $ cd  $(AWS_FPGA)
-            $ source  hdk_setup.sh

-    **One-time step:** set up `CL_DIR` to point at the top-level dir of the design:

-            $ cd  ... back to your main AWSteria directory ...
-            $ cd  developer_designs/cl_BSV_WindSoC
-            $ export CL_DIR=$(pwd)

-    **Copy RTL into the design directories, and prep a script file:**

-            $ cd  verif/scripts
-            $ make -f AWSteria_Makefile.mk  prep

-    This will temporarily change dirs to the `design` directory (where the AWS flow expects RTL files to live) and use the `Makefile` there to copy RTL files from Step 1 and from the Bluespec library;
-    then creates a file

-            ../verif/scripts/top.vivado.f_design_files

-    containing a manifest of all the design RTL files just copied, and then append it to `top.vivado.f_template` to create `top.vivado.f`.
-This is a script file for XSIM.

-    **Run**:

-            $ cd  verif/scripts
-            $ make -f AWSteria_Makefile.mk  test

-    This should run build an XSIM simulation executable and run it, corresponding to the Figure `Doc/Fig_3_AWS_BSV_XSim_WindSoC.png`.
-    The C program that represents the "host-side" software is in:

-            developer_designs/cl_BSV_WindSoC/software/runtime/test_dram_dma_hwsw_cosim.c
-            developer_designs/cl_BSV_WindSoC/software/runtime/Memhex32_read.{h,c}

-    The C program reads `Mem.hex`, a mem-hex32 file holding the code for the RISC-V ISA test `rv64ui-p-add`, DMAs it into AWS' DDR A using the AWS `DMA_PCIS` port, then communicates over the AWS OCL port with the SoC to allow the CPU (Flute) to access memory, so that it executes the test.
-The file:

-            log_make.txt

-    is a transcript of this last step, so you can see what to expect.

 ----------------------------------------------------------------